 3.3 Unauthorized Access Notification

-Partner School shall notify Summit Learning immediately of any known or suspected unauthorized use or access of the Platform or Student Data.
-Partner School will assist Summit Learning in any efforts by Summit Learning to investigate and respond to any unauthorized use or access.
+Partner School shall notify Gradient Learning immediately of any known or suspected unauthorized use or access of the Platform or Student Data.
+Partner School will assist Gradient Learning in any efforts by Gradient Learning to investigate and respond to any unauthorized use or access.

 3.4 Partner School Representative

 The Principal Contact Person designated in the Program Agreement shall serve as the representative of the Partner School for the coordination and fulfillment of the duties of this Data Privacy Addendum.

 4.1 Privacy Compliance